viscenter/gci-xmlbuilder/README.md

 gci-xmlbuilder
 ==============

-A python-based application for creating and editing XMLs for use by the Google Cultural Institute publishing site.
+A Python-based application for creating and editing XMLs for use by the Google Cultural Institute publishing site.

 Requires Python 2.7.